-eCommerce is not longer a fad for businesses in the retail market, it is a global movement that is leaving many traditional retailers behind.
+eCommerce is not longer a fad for businesses in the retail market.
+It has become a global movement that is leaving many traditional retailers behind.
 Buyers are now purchasing from the online world, that once was only possible to buy in-store.

-For some warehouses the technology of eCommerce has advanced faster than the processes and procedures in place to send the goods.
+The technology of eCommerce has advanced extremely fast in comparison to changes in the warehouse.
+Much faster than the processes and procedures in place to send the goods.
 It is the chain of events that occur through the warehouse that turn a customer to a loyal supporter or turn them off altogether.

-Businesses spend a lot of effort and money on creating the most advanced online stores with the best user experience to gain a customer database, while forgetting the technology demands of the warehouse to fulfill these online orders.
+Businesses spend a lot of effort and money on creating the most advanced online stores.
+That give the best user experience to gain a customer database.
+Meanwhile forgetting the technology demands of the warehouse to fulfill these online orders.

 Behind every successful warehouse is a system, whether it is entirely automated with machines or systems used by people.
 Many warehouse systems are still paper based and is far behind the technology used to place orders.

-It is common for businesses hesitate before implementing a Warehouse Management System (WMS) as they prefer to keep to their paper based methods, that have sustained them through the past.
-Although there are many downfalls to this dated method and its important to assess your warehouse and how it would be impacted by a WMS.
+It is common for businesses hesitate before implementing a Warehouse Management System (WMS).
+As many prefer to keep to their paper based methods, that have sustained them through the past.
+Bear in mind there are many downfalls to this dated method.
+Making it important to assess your warehouse and how it would be impacted by a WMS.

 Larger Area of Responsibility